thirtythreeforty/neolink/README.md

 - `/control/ptz/assign [id] [name]` Set the current PTZ position to a preset ID and name
 - `/control/pir [on|off]`
+- `control/wakeup (mins)` For cameras that are using `idle_disconnect` this will force a wakeup for at least the given minutes

 Status Messages: